Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 However, the great deals that you see advertised on television, are usually reserved for people with the top-tier “super-prime” credit ratings.
 The general breakdown of interest rates for new car loans looks something like this:

 If your credit scores fall into the deep subprime or subprime categories, there is a risk that you won’t be able to get financing at all.
-If you do manage to get financing, the rates will be significantly higher, as you can see by the list above.
+However, if you do manage to get financing, the rates will be significantly higher, as you can see by the list above.

 If you want the best rates on a new car, aim for a credit score of 680 or above.
 If you want to be approved for a car loan with a decent rate, aim for a credit score of at least 620.